-The Fund's annual report will contain information on income from efficient portfolio management techniques for the Fund's entire reporting period, together with details of the

-Fund's operational costs and fees, both direct (e.g. transaction fees for securities, etc.) and indirect (e.g. general costs incurred for legal advice), insofar as they are associated with the management of the corresponding Fund / unit classes as applicable.
+The Fund's annual report will contain information on income from efficient portfolio management techniques for the Fund's entire reporting period, together with details of the Fund's operational costs and fees, both direct (e.g. transaction fees for securities, etc.) and indirect (e.g. general costs incurred for legal advice), insofar as they are associated with the management of the corresponding fund or unit class as applicable.